fenw1ck/anp.github.io/_posts/2016-06-11-baby-steps-porting-musl-to-rust.md

 ## Comments?

 Contact links are in the footer below.
 Would love to hear from anyone about this project or other C-to-Rust efforts, or just stuff in general.
-I'm usually in `#rust` on irc.mozilla.org as `dikaiosune`.
+I'm usually in `#rust` on irc.mozilla.org as `anp`.

 *Update*: [I posted this to /r/rust](https://www.reddit.com/r/rust/comments/4nqwfg/baby_steps_slowly_porting_musl_to_rust/), and it looks like someone also [submitted it to Hacker News](https://news.ycombinator.com/item?id=11888885), so conversations may be occurring there.